 Allowing Subscription-Level Configuration of Item-Based Add-Ons

 This will make all of the active items in your catalog available as possible add-ons on subscriptions to that plan.
-Any items you add to your catalog in the future will automatically be available to use as a subscription add-on, and any items you disable in your catalog will be blocked from configuration on new subscriptions.
+Any items you add to your catalog in the future will automatically be available to use as a subscription add-on, and any items you disable in your catalog will be blocked from purchase on new subscriptions.
 When each individual subscription is created, simply select (via the Recurly Admin Console) or provide (via the API) the items that should be included in that subscription as recurring charges.

-With this functionality enabled, it is still possible to configure both item-based and non-item-based add-ons on the plan, in addition to configuring item-based add-ons on each subscription.
+With this functionality enabled, it is still possible to configure both item-based and non-item-based add-ons on the plan, in addition to selling item-based add-ons directly on each subscription.
 Upon creating a subscription, you will be able to add the same item-based add-on up to twice, with one instance tied to the plan add-on and one instance configured directly on the subscription.
 This can support item sales at multiple prices, if desired.
 While item-based add-ons configured on the plan and on the subscription will look the same in the Recurly Admin Console, the add_on_source in the Recurly API will distinguish one from the other, if necessary.

 In our API, all functionality for the Catalog feature is on version 2019-10-10 and above.